Stereographic Multiple-Try Metropolis: Proofs of Main Results

-depends only on current state $X$.
-Since the proposal distributions are conditional independent, $\tilde{U}_i$'s are also conditional independent and so are $W_i$'s.
-Similarly we can also get that $V_i$'s are conditional independent.
+depends only on the current state $X$.
+Since the proposal distributions are conditionally independent, $\tilde{U}_i$'s are also conditionally independent, and so are $W_i$'s.
+Similarly, we can also get that $V_i$'s are independent when conditioned on $\hat{X}_j$. \end{proof}